This article may contain affiliate links, please read my affiliate disclosure for more information

 Next, I work on the foreground.
 The water is mostly reflecting the sky and low clouds so I am able to use the same cloud colour mix for the water.

 The vegetation is a mix of straw-coloured grass and reeds as well as green grass.
 I have tried to keep the colour mixtures simple using mainly yellow ochre, burnt sienna, ultramarine blue and titanium white for the straw-coloured grass. to paint the green grass I can add to this colour mix by mixing in cadmium yellow, phthalo green and a little cadmium red.
 I vary these colour mixtures to create different hues and tones.

 Here I complete the first session on this painting, the ‘blocking-in’ stage.
 Mostly I am tidying up the painting, filling in gaps and restating the dark values in the scene.
 It is very important to make sure your colours and values look good and it is advisable to keep your colours a little darker at this stage so you have plenty of room to add lighter value colour as you work through the painting.
 Most of the time I save adding my lightest values until last.

 I paint the suggestion of a few stones and pebbles with a mix of ultramarine blue, burnt sienna, alizarin crimson and titanium white.

 Now that the painting is dry I begin adding details to the sky, clouds and mountains.
-Essentially I am using the same colours I was using during the blocking-in stage but I am adding details and lighter value colours which helps to create a three dimensional effect.
+Essentially I am using the same colours I was using during the blocking-in stage but I am adding details and lighter value colours which helps to create a three-dimensional effect.

-I add my lightest value colour to the light on the side of the mountain using a mix of yellow ochre, burnt sienna, a tiny amount of ultramarine blue and titanium white.
+I add my lightest value colour to the light on the side of the mountain using a mix of yellow ochre, burnt sienna, and a tiny amount of ultramarine blue and titanium white.
 This is where I am also adding my highlights.